Bluegrass music in Europe: Czech Republic

 As early as the 19th century, people in what is now the Czech Republic were fascinated with the American Wild West.
 This was part of a movement called tramping in which people would enjoy hiking, craftsmanship, and playing American music.
 In the 1950's, Czech people would listen to country and bluegrass music from American military radio.
 It wouldn't be until the 1960's until bluegrass began to take hold in then Czechoslovakia.
 In 1964, Pete Seeger held a series of concerts in the country that would introduce its people to the 5-string banjo for the first time.
 The first bluegrass festival in Europe, Banjo Jamboree was held at Čáslav in 1972.
 At this time, the Czech Republic was under Soviet rule.
 All of the bands in the country at the time were forbidden from singing their songs in English.
 So, the Czech bluegrass bands would rewrite the songs in Czech.
 After the success of the Velvet Revolution in 1989, communist rule was over and western influence poured in.
 Bluegrass' popularity ballooned to one of the nations biggest genres.

-Some of the biggest acts in the Czech bluegrass scene are Drúha Tráva, The Malina Brothers, and Greenhorns.
-Drúha Tráva was even selected to play for President Obama at Prauge Castle in 2011.
+Some of the biggest acts in the Czech bluegrass scene are Druhá Tráva, The Malina Brothers, and Greenhorns.
+Druhá Tráva was even selected to play for President Obama at Prague Castle in 2011.
 Popular bluegrass festivals include the aforementioned Banjo Jamboree and Kosodrevina, which takes place atop a Slovakian mountain.